smrealms/wiki-data/game-guide/trading.md

 Each good has a supply amount.
 Tier 1 goods cap at 6000, tier 2 at 5000, and tier 3 at 4000.
 Buying or selling a good reduces its supply.
 When the port is out of supplies you can no longer trade that good at that port.
 Profit margins also get tighter as supplies get lower.

 Goods regenerate in two ways.
 First, goods regenerate passively over time.
-Tier 1 goods at 150 &middot; game speed, tier 2 at 100 &middot; game speed, and tier 3 at 50 &middot; game speed.
-Second, trading a lower tier good increase the supply of the next tier by 90% of the amount traded.
+Tier 1 goods at 150 &times; game speed, tier 2 at 100 &times; game speed, and tier 3 at 50 &times; game speed.
+Second, trading a lower tier good increases the supply of the next tier by 90% of the amount traded.
 Tier 1 goods traded will add 90% of the amount traded to tier 2.
 Same with tier 2 and 3.
 Tier 3 goods traded do not regenerate anything.

 Every port has a level between 1 and 9.
 Ports level up primarily through goods being purchased there.
 Levels can only be removed through port raids.
 Ports can trade a number and type of goods depending on the port level as shown below: